gavinschultz/gavinschultz.github.io/_posts/2015-01-22-C00E-C010-initialize-skill-level.md

  - 7 when the user starts a game with skill level 7
  - 8 when the user starts a game with skill level 8 (hardest)

 It's fairly obvious, then, that the variable at `$2700` indicates the skill level.
-Most likely we initialize it to 8, the hardest skill level, so that the aliens running in "demo mode" on the start screen look more aggressive.
+Most likely we initialize it to 8, the hardest skill level, so that the aliens running in "demo mode" on the start screen are plentiful and aggressive.